k0d160/logs_analysis/README.md

 # Logs Analysis Project

+> #### NOTE: To be able to run this project you need to install the python library psycopg2, and have access to the news database.

 ## What are we analyzing?
 > The program has to answer the following questions by accessing the database news, and display information as a sorted list: